Postcard Image

 Dorlvitch Milchhund

 The Northern Dorlvitch Milchhund was not only bred for its strength and stamina, but also for its rich, creamy milk.
 Up through the early 1900s, it was not unusual to see Dorlvitch milk sellers in their colorful native costumes on country roads, offering thirsty travelers cups of delicious Milchhund milk from a simple cart, often pulled by the same Milchhund who had provided the dairy delights.
-The coming of pasteurization and the introduction of the cow to Dorlvitch lead to the decline of the the magnificent Milchhund.
+The coming of pasteurization and the introduction of the cow to Dorlvitch lead to the decline of the magnificent Milchhund.

 Here Come the Spidergirls!

 Spiderman, introduced by Marvel Comics in 1962, portrayed an insecure teenage boy who gains super powers after being bitten by a radioactive spider.
-What many comic book readers do not know is that Spiderman’s writer and editor, Stan Lee is said to have been inspired to create the character after viewing a rare 1923 silent film directed by D. W. Griffith called “Spidergirls.”
+What many comic book readers do not know is that Spiderman’s writer and editor, Stan Lee, is said to have been inspired to create the character after viewing a rare 1923 silent film directed by D. W. Griffith called “Spidergirls.”
 After forming United Artists, Griffith decided to follow the moral line of his epic “Intolerance,” by creating a series of short films in which two sisters, after being bitten by a magical spider, acquire special powers, which they use to battle evil.
 Originally dubbed the Arachne Sisters, the crime-fighting duo was rechristened “Spidergirls.”
 The sisters, Anna and Rae, were played by the real sisters, Margret and Martha Allan.
-Griffith had originally wanted to cast Lillian and Dorothy Gish, but the Gish sisters suffered from such severe arachnophobia, they both fainted upon being shown their Spidergirls costumes, formfitting tights adorned with embroidered spiderwebs and matching headdresses, each with a large life-like spider.
+Griffith had originally wanted to cast Lillian and Dorothy Gish, but the Gish sisters suffered from such severe arachnophobia that they both fainted upon being shown their Spidergirls costumes, formfitting tights adorned with embroidered spiderwebs and matching headdresses, each with a large life-like spider.
 This is a rare photograph of the Allan sisters in their Spidergirls costumes.

 Like their comic book successor, Spiderman Peter Parker, Spidergirls Anna and Rae were shy, awkward teenagers.
 One night, they fall asleep while reading a book on Greek mythology, when a giant golden spider climbs from the pages of the book and bites each sister on the ring finger of her left hand.
 The bite awakens the sisters, who first cower in horror from the spider.
 The spider turns into the beautiful goddess Athena, who tells the sisters that because of the purity of their hearts, they have been chosen to be her champions to fight ignorance and battle evil.
 Athena informs the sisters that she has granted them mighty power, but with that power comes great responsibility.
 When they see evil, Athena tells the sisters, they need only call upon her.
 When the sisters awake in their beds the next day, they think it was all a dream, but walking to school, they see two men holding up the kindly grocer of their little general store.
 The sisters stretch their arms to the sky, calling upon Athena, and are transformed into the Spidergirls.
 Snatching magical knitting needles from beneath their headdresses, the girls swiftly knit a sticky web around the would-be hoodlums, leaving them hanging from a nearby tree for the sheriff.
 The sisters, in the meantime, resume their original forms, and continue on the school.
 At the end of the story, the lyrics of the Spidergirls theme song appears on screen: